Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Previous Work

 The problem of detection of oil and gas wells has also been proposed by a number of authors.
-Existing datasets, however, are quite small (500-10,000 samples) and typically are limited to a small region and contain only active wells, limiting their applicability in the context of identifying abandoned or suspended wells as summarized in Table \ref{tab:prevworks}.
+However, Existing datasets are quite small (500-10,000) and typically are limited to a small region and contain only active wells, limiting their applicability in identifying abandoned or suspended wells as summarized in Table \ref{tab:prevworks}.
 Most of these studies have primarily focused on basic machine learning algorithms for well detection due to the limited sample size.